Office 4603

 University of Edinburgh, EH9 3FD

 I was born in Scotland and brought up in France, and the general opinion is that I speak both English and French with a foreign accent.
 I obtained my PhD in Statistics at Imperial College London in 2008, supervised by Prof. Andrew Walden.
 I was awarded a Heilbronn research fellowship in Data Science in 2012, which I first held at the University of Bristol and then at the University of Oxford.
 I became assistant professor of Statistics at the University of Bristol in July 2017, and was promoted to full professor in July 2022.
 As of Jan 2024, I am chair of Statistical Learning at the University of Edinburgh.
-My research interests include data exploration, embedding, machine learning and AI.

 Multiple PhD and postdoctoral research positions are to be opened for NeST.
 Please contact me if you want to discuss these or other NeST research/industrial collaboration opportunities.